 Grants are awarded for activity within a particular Financial Year (April to the end of March).
 Grants will be in the range of £500 – £2,000.
 They can be of up to 75% for voluntary and private sector bodies and up to 50% for public bodies.
 Match funding can be made up of in kind and volunteer time contributions as well as cash, but applications will be strengthened by showing other sources of funding.

-Please contact us to request a Project Ideas Form.
-This is a short (two sides of A4) form to briefly describe your project idea.
+Please download and complete this short (two sides of A4) Project Ideas Form to briefly describe your project idea.
 Once you have filled it in and returned to us, we will get in touch with you to discuss your project in more detail and will be able to recommend whether your project should progress to a full application.